ahupowerdns/pdns/docs/recursor/manpages/rec_control.rst

     PowerDNS will refuse to overwrite it.
 While dumping, the recursor will not answer questions.

+    Typical PowerDNS Recursors run multiple threads, therefore you'll see duplicate, different entries for the same domains.
+The negative cache is also dumped to the same file.
+The per-thread positive and negative cache dumps are separated with an appropriate comment.

 dump-edns *FILENAME*
     Dumps the EDNS status to the filename mentioned.
 This file should not exist already, PowerDNS will refuse to overwrite it.
 While dumping, the recursor